If you're considering starting an online business, you might have seen two popular models: dropshipping and print on demand.

 Is print on demand better than dropshipping?

-The answer to this is print on demand better than dropshipping is depends on your skillset and your long-term goals with your business.
+The answer to whether print on demand is better than dropshipping depends on your skill set and long-term business goals:

-To simply say there is no clear winner that will fit for everyone but here’s how you can decide which one is better for you by asking yourself:
+Simply said, there is no clear winner that will fit everyone, but here's how you can decide which one is better for you by asking yourself:

-- Are you creative or have access to someone that is creative?
+- Are you creative, or do you have access to someone creative?